 When taking out a loan, you might think it’s safe to ask Mom and Dad to co-sign for you.
-You fully intend to pay it back yourself after you graduate from school, right?
+You fully intend to pay the student loan back yourself after you graduate from school, right?

 The problem with this idea is it could bite you in the . . . well, you know.

 According to the Consumer Financial Protection Bureau, a federal watchdog group, there is a new twist in the student loan saga.
 If you take out a school loan from a bank or private lender with a cosigner’s signature and the cosigner dies before the loan is paid off, the lender can demand full, early repayment of the entire balance.

 Local experts you can trust.Find an ELP

 But wait.
 It gets worse.
 If you don’t pay the balance in full, they can force the loan into default without ever sending a payment demand.